 Shoyee rhizome are pickled to ensure their availability round the year.

 Peel off Shoyee rhizome and dice into very thin slices.
 Keep in full sunlight for 1 hour.
 Now in a mixing bowl mix slices well with spices listed above and lemon juice for making pickle.
-Now place pickle in a ceramic jar and pickle will be ready to eat after 3-5 days.
+Store pickle in a ceramic jar and place in full sunlight for 3-5 days.
+Pickle will be ready to eat after 3-5 days.
 If you want to preserve it for longer time than add some more lemon juice and make sure that shoyee slices remain plunged with lemon juice.

 Tea (Masala Tea):